bogucaninz/git-basics/README.md

-This is git set up practice
+This is git set up practice.
+Making changes to readme.